TRANS-

 ART

-As a visual artist with a deep appreciation for new music, Astrid Rieder began experimenting with trans-Art as early as the 1990s at private concerts organised by her.
-This evolved into the monthly performance series do trans-Art and the conceptual process of the Composition Graphique Musicale in her studio at Künstlerhaus Salzburg in July 2016.
+As a visual artist with a deep appreciation for new music, Astrid Rieder began her first trans-Art experiments back in the 1990s.
+This developed into the performance series do trans-Art in her studio at Künstlerhaus Salzburg in July 2016, which has taken place monthly without exception ever since.

-After the performance, (1) an acoustic part, (2) a graphic part and (3) a documentary video remain.
-The acoustic part (sounds of the instrument, the spatial sound, the drawing noises) will be recorded and integrated into the radio programme "Atelier für neue Musik/trans-Art".
-Through the internet archive CBA, Cultural Broadcasting Archive, the sound of this performance is always accesible, thus not ephemeral.
-The graphic part includes the drawing, which is always changing through additive processes during the performance.
-A documentary video will be made in order to record the resulting work together with its various facets.
+After the performance, there will remain (1) an acoustic part, (2) a graphic part and (3) a documentary video.
+The acoustic part is broadcast as part of the radio program "Atelier für neue Musik/trans-Art".
+The sound of the performance is therefore not ephemeral, but audible long after the performance.
+The graphic part contains the drawing, which was created by additive processes during the performance.
+In order to capture the entire performance in its processuality, a documentary video is being be created.

 To immerse yourself in trans-art and experience the art form for yourself.
 In order to enable interested people to experience this interpersonal dialogue, I developed the idea of a workshop.
 The workshop follows a timed concept: